Suárez, Puig homer, Reds jump on Cubs errors to win 6-3

 The Cubs took a 3-1 lead in the fourth.
 Kris Bryant walked and Rizzo doubled him to third.
 Bryant scored on Victor Caratini’s groundout and Rizzo came home on a wild pitch.

-Puig’s high fly to left in the sixth was pushed by a steady wind before landing the basket in left to cut it to 3-2.
+Puig’s high fly to left in the sixth was pushed by a steady wind before landing in the basket to cut it to 3-2.

 ZOBRIST ON RADAR